ethereum/eth2.0-pm/eth2.0-implementers-calls/call_060.md

 * Started to work for Altair patches.
 We have a guide for a Nimbus Rocketpool out.
 Completing our API so we are aligned with the Eth2 API spec.

 ### Prysm (Terence) ([6:24](https://youtu.be/Q0EbnFViJFk?t=384))
-* We realeased v1.3.4 on Monday.
+* We released v1.3.4 on Monday.
 It added embedded genesis state, so users don't need to sync.
-Also added Pretair support.
+Also added Prater support.
 * In parallel working on a slasher design which is more efficient.
 * Working on Eth2 API.
 * On the hardfork... we are adding datastructures and config.
 We are trying to figure out the best path forward due to different of beacon state without too much addition of code.